A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

-Not evident from Figures \ref{fig:all_coverage_levels} and \ref{fig:coverage_ensemble} are the computational consequences of a coverage analysis on non-amortized methods.
-Although the figures mention a certain simulation budget, the \emph{total} number of simulations for non-amortized methods should be multiplied by the number of approximated posteriors (300) to estimate coverage, highlighting the simulation cost associated with diagnosing non-amortized approaches.
+Not evident from figures \ref{fig:all_coverage_levels} and \ref{fig:coverage_ensemble} are the computational consequences of a coverage analysis on non-amortized methods.
+Although the figures mention a certain simulation budget, the total number of simulations for non-amortized methods should be multiplied by the number of approximated posteriors (300) to estimate the coverage.
+This highlights the simulation cost associated with diagnosing non-amortized approaches.
 This issue is not limited to coverage.
-Simulation-Based Calibration (\textsc{sbc}) \citep{sbc} relies on samples of arbitrary posterior approximations.
+Simulation-Based Calibration (\textsc{sbc}) \citep{sbc} relies on samples of arbitrary posterior approximations as well.
 Diagnosing non-amortized estimators with \textsc{sbc} therefore requires a similar approach as we have taken in our coverage analyses.
-In fact, \citet{lueckmann2021benchmarking} also mention that \textsc{sbc} is computationally prohibitive for non-amortized approaches and therefore restrain from evaluating it.
+In fact, other benchmark papers such as \citet{lueckmann2021benchmarking} restrain from evaluating \textsc{sbc} because the diagnostic is computationally prohibitive for non-amortized approaches.

 Our results illustrate a clear distinction between the amortized and non-amortized paradigms.
 Amortized methods do not require retraining or new simulations to determine the empirical expected coverage probability of a posterior estimator, while non-amortized methods do.
-A coverage analysis of non-amortized approaches therefore only measures the quality of the training procedure.
-In contrast to amortized approaches, where the posterior estimator is diagnosed.
-This has severe implications on the applicability of non-amortized methods, because their reliability cannot be practically determined.
-In addition, non-amortized approaches have to repeat the approximation procedure whenever architectural or hyperparameter changes are made, while amortized methods reuse previously simulated datasets.
-In particular, sequential methods cannot do this as new simulations depend on the posterior approximation at a previous state.
-This is often overlooked in studies on simulation efficiency and raises questions about whether sequential approaches should still be considered simulation efficient over their amortized counterparts, considering that amortized approaches produce trustworthier posterior approximations in expectation.
+For this reason, a global coverage analysis of non-amortized approaches is computationally prohibitive and mostly impractical.
+More importantly, the coverage analysis of a non-amortized approach only measures the quality of the training procedure, whereas a coverage analysis of an amortized approach diagnoses the posterior estimator itself.
+In addition, a global coverage analysis not only serves as diagnostic but also allows to partially alleviate the issue by performing post-training calibration.
+A simple way for calibrating level $\alpha$ credible regions is to replace those by credible regions at a level that has the desired expected coverage.
+Finally, non-amortized sequential algorithms have to repeat the entire simulation-training pipeline whenever architectural or hyperparameter changes are made, while amortized methods reuse previously simulated datasets.
+All of the above lead us to conclude that while sequential methods have the benefit of being faster to train, amortized methods should be considered for sensitive applications requiring detailed statistical validation.